HeranYang/hyper-GAE/README.md

 ## Usage

-We provide both the codes of our method for multi-modal MR image synthesis and tumor segmentation, and their usages are similar.
+We provide the codes of our Hyper-GAE respectively for multi-modal MR image synthesis and tumor segmentation with missing modalities.
 The structure of our code folder is:

     synthesis\         : code of Hyper-GAE for multi-modal MR image synthesis